Heinzad/heinzad.github.io/_posts/2023-09-04-azure-sql-db-connection-python.md

 AIDE MEMOIRE

-# How to connect to an Azure SQL Database using Python
+# How to connect to an Azure SQL Database with MFA using Python

 It is a bit of a puzzle to connect to an Azure SQL Database as easily as in SQL Server Management Studio (SSMS), using Active Directory with MFA.